rafaelbandeeira/DesafioSky/README.md

   ![Mobile report1](report/pageInsights/skymobile1.png)\
   ![Mobile report1](report/pageInsights/skymobile2.png)\
   ![Mobile report1](report/pageInsights/skymobile3.png)
-  * Accessibility: using Axe Accessibility to assess the website, a total of 46 issues were found in the Home.
+  * **Accessibility**: using Axe Accessibility to assess the website, a total of 46 issues were found in the Home.
 As for the Programação page, the numbers is far greater, with 268 issues found.\
   ![A11y Home](report/a11yReport/skyHomepageA11y.png)\
   ![A11y Programacao](report/a11yReport/skyProgramacaoA11y.png)